Neurophysiology of Avoidant Attachment in Adults and the Capacity for Change

 Reward and Threat Circuits

 Avoidant individuals show reduced activation in the striatum (reward processing) in response to positive social feedback, indicating blunted sensitivity to social rewards.
-They also display lower amygdala activation to negative feedback compared to anxious individuals, reflecting different threat processing (Vrtička et al., 2008; Comte et al., 2024).
+They may also display lower amygdala activation to negative feedback compared to anxious individuals, reflecting different threat processing (Vrtička et al., 2008; Comte et al., 2024).

 In everyday terms, avoidant adults don’t get as much of a “reward boost” from positive feedback or closeness, and their brains also process threats differently.
 Compared to anxious individuals, they may appear calmer or less reactive to rejection, but this often reflects detachment rather than genuine security.